API Reference#

 Testing has shown that 10 is a reasonable input

-• verbose (int, optional) – Controls the underlying TetGen library to output text to console.
+• verbose (int, default: 0) – Controls the underlying TetGen library to output text to console.
 Users using iPython will not see this output.
 Setting to 1 enables some information about the mesh generation while setting verbose to 2 enables more debug output.
-Default 0, or no output.
+Default is no output

 Testing has shown that if your input surface mesh is already well shaped, disabling this setting will improve meshing speed and mesh quality.